qawemlilo/node-blogger/README.md

 node server.js
 ```

-That's all, your blog in now upand running!
+That's all, your blog in now up and running!

 ## Customisation
-All files for the blog layout and styles are located in /template.
+You can customise your blog by editing files in the `/template` directory.

 ## Contributing
 Pull requests are most welcome.

-### Credits
+**Credits**
 Node blogger was inspired by [this post](http://tutorialzine.com/2013/03/simple-php-blogging-system) on http://tutorialzine.com.

 ## License